Reviewing your Repricing Activity for a single productFirst, let's take a look at how you can review the Repricing Activity for a single product

 The most powerful feature available here is the Reason column, by hovering over the i icon you will be given an explanation of why your product repriced the way it did which gives you an insight into your repricing logic and how it was applied at the time.

-You can also apply further filters to your listings, though we will cover those in section 03 of this article.
+You can also apply further filters to your listings, though we will cover those later in this article.

-Pro Tip: The period of time that your history is retained is based on your pricing plan.
+Pro Tip: The period of time that your Repricing History is retained is based on your pricing plan.
 For Express Plan, we retain this for 24 hours, Plus Plan 7 days and other plans 30 days.
 Learn more here.

 In the next section of this article, we discuss how you can filter and search your Repricing Activity.